vitessio/website/content/en/docs/23.0/reference/programs/vtctldclient/vtctldclient_LookupVindex/vtctldclient_LookupVindex_externalize.md

 ### Options inherited from parent commands

 ```
-      --action_timeout duration              timeout to use for the command (default 1h0m0s)
+      --action-timeout duration              timeout to use for the command (default 1h0m0s)
       --compact                              use compact format for otherwise verbose outputs
       --name string                          The name of the Lookup Vindex to create.
 This will also be the name of the VReplication workflow created to backfill the Lookup Vindex.
+This will be used only for the workflow name if params-file is used.
       --server string                        server to use for the connection (required)
       --table-keyspace string                The keyspace to create the lookup table in.
 This is also where the VReplication workflow is created to backfill the Lookup Vindex.
       --topo-global-root string              the path of the global topology data in the global topology server (default "/vitess/global")